 Haersolte Legal believes clients’ interests are best served when challenges are met comprehensively.
 Public auhorities carrying out policies and taking decisions are bound not only by national law but also by European law.
 In fact it is often ‘Europe’ that directly affects the outcome.
 Therefore, better make use of it!

-We do not view the law as an impediment to business but as an instrument for a solution.
-Often one can find more than one solution when keeping an open mind and taking into account the bigger picture.
-Legal details matter but never ‘stand alone’, they always interact with society, the economy and politics.
+We do not view the law as obstacles to business but as an instrument for solutions.
+In most cases one can find more than one solution when keeping an open mind and taking into account the bigger picture.
+Legal details matter but never ‘stand alone’, they always interact with society, economy and politics.

 Municipalities, provinces and central government have to consider different interests and stakeholders.
 Dealing with authorities therefore requires not only patience but also an experienced advisor who is at home in the public sphere and well versed in administrative and European law.

 Interested in what Haersolte Legal can do for you?
-Get in touch for a coffee or a drink.
+Get in touch and let’s meet for a coffee.